Webhooks

 AttemptDelay

-After 5 tries, we'll give up on that webhook.
+After 5 total attempts (1 initial + 4 retries), we'll give up on that webhook.

 Tips